shaloo/docs.arcana/includes/text-snippets/latest-auth-rn.md

 * **Additional branding Customizations:** Apps can now customize the wallet UI with more theme options.
 You can also rebrand the OTP email for passwordless onboarding. [[configure-wallet-branding|Learn more...]]

-* Bug fixes and performance enhancements related to user login.
+* Bug fixes and performance enhancements related to user login and polyfilling.

 ## What has changed?